Foundations of Mathematics

 A. In order to review the basic of probability from last time, and the way the counting methods we studied last week are integrated into combinatorial probability we look at four problems:

-B. In preparation for the final exam last year, I solicited questions from students.
+B. In preparation for the final exam, in past years I've solicited questions from students.
 Here are some of the kinds of questions that were asked.

 Unlike the permutation problems involving repeated letters, we cannot assume that every particular combination of three letters will be duplicated the same number of times.
 For example, C(13,3) would not count the combination MCH more than once, but would count MCT twice, and would count MSC four times.
 Therefore, we have two choices: 1) calculate C(13,3) and subtract the number of combinations we've counted more than once; or 2) realize that, since there are only 7 different letters in MASSACHUSETTS, we can calculate C(7,3) and then add on all those combinations we left out.
 If we choose the second approach, we see that the combinations we've left out are just those with two As (there are 6 of these), two Ss (there are 6 of these too), two Ts (again, there are 6), and the single combination of SSS.